 In Fall of 2010 the distributors of America’s second deadliest drug –alcohol- went public with their support for prohibition.
 They donated $10,000 to the Stop 19 campaign.
 The beer crowd knows full well they already compete with marijuana as a moderate, pleasant intoxicant.
 Legalization would allow millions more to put down the martini or beer and choose marijuana for a change.
 Of course the beer industry press people denied any attempt to reduce legal competition And the police embrace these dollars and support.
 Embarrassing.

 None in this Unholy Alliance have dared to write opeds stating all the advantages of pot prohibition because, of course, there are none.
 None express their desire to keep the money coming because that would expose them as the worst of ‘leaders.’
 The cops, cartels, cultivators and beer makers have joined hands to keep the money coming.
 These Chicken Littles warn the sky will fall, if prohibition were ended.
-Ultimately their distortions, outright lies and money were successful in 2011.
+Ultimately their distortions, outright lies and money were successful in 2010.
 The forces of prohibition lost by 10 points in the Fall of 2012, as Colorado and Washington legalized marijuana.
-Expect seven (7) more states to have legalize/regulate/tax on their 2016 ballot..
+Alaska, Oregon and Washington, DC followed in 2014.
+Expect five (5) more states to have legalize/regulate/tax on their 2016 ballot..

 Supporters of the War on Drugs/Modern Prohibition (an unholy alliance of politicians, cops, terrorists and criminals)

-1. Fraternal Order of Police, Mexican Drug Cartels, National Sheriff’s Association, drunk drivers
+1. Fraternal Order of Police, Mexican Drug Cartels, National Sheriff’s Association

-2. Chiefs of Police Association., child porn crowd, MADD, Pedopohiles
+2. International Chiefs of Police Association., child porn crowd, MADD, Pedopohiles

-3. Senators John McCain, Diane Feinstein, Tom Coburn, Chuck Grassley
+3. Senators Sessions, Feinstein, Frankel, Shelby, Chuck Grassley

 4. Big Pharma, Private Prison Industries, Inc.

-5. California Narcotics Officers Association, Al-Qaeda & the Taliban
+5. California Narcotics Officers Association, ISIS, the Taliban

 7. The Washington Post, New York Times, Washington Times